-The 2014-15 Official Development Assistance Report to Parliament, released in accordance with the provisions of the Official Development Assistance Accountability Act, provides an important account of how Canada's aid is being spent by the whole of government.
-As noted above, though, total ODA does not tell the whole story; the IAE is an equally important measure of international cooperation.
-Unfortunately, the Government of Canada stopped publicly disclosing the IAE in 2010.

-Furthermore, CCIC's analysis suggests that the IAE has flat-lined, and perhaps fallen in recent years as authorized funding for international development programming was allowed to lapse.
+The 2014-15 Official Development Assistance Report to Parliament, released under the Official Development Assistance Accountability Act, provides an important account of how Canada's development investments are being spent by the whole of government.
+As noted above, though, ODA does not tell the whole story; the IAE is an equally important measure of international cooperation.
+Unfortunately, in 2010 the Government of Canada stopped publicly disclosing each year's IAE in advance - but CCIC's analysis suggests that the IAE has flat-lined, and perhaps fallen in recent years as authorized funding for development programming was allowed to lapse.

-2. Budget 2016 should commit to publicly disclose the level of the International Assistance Envelope on an annual basis.
+2. Budget 2017 should commit to publicly disclose the level of the International Assistance Envelope for the next year on an annual basis.
 At no additional cost, this measure will improve the accountability and predictability of Canada's international assistance efforts and enable better tracking of aid effectiveness - commitments that Canada made at the 3rd and 4th High-Level Fora on Aid Effectiveness.